About OIF

 The Central Florida screenings and awards galas have been held at various venues, including Universal Studios, the Orlando Museum of Art, Disney Springs (AMC Theater), the iconic Wayne Densch Theater in Sanford, AMC Altamonte Springs, Full Sail University, and elsewhere.

-If you are located in Florida and would enjoy a chance to participate in local productions, meetings, or events, start now by joining a local facebook group!
-This is also where you can stay current with most of our activities.
+If you would enjoy a chance to participate in local productions, meetings, or events, start now by joining a private local Facebook group!
+This is also where you can stay up to date with most of our activities.

 We screen our Facebook group applicants, please state the locality you are in when applying.
 General membership is FREE, active participation is encouraged.

 OIF produces periodic script-to-screen challenges, currently about two per year per regional market area.
-The current areas served are the Greater Orlando Region and the Greater Tampa Region.
+The current areas served are the Greater Orlando Region, Greater Tampa Region and New York City Area.

-For mature Regional group (about 1,000 members or more), writers can submit a script in three designated short film genres.
+Writers can submit a script designated short film genres.
 Scripts are reviewed for content, adherence to the genre and other factors.
 After a quick review, the selected scripts are posted.

 Now the film part of the challenge begins.
-A production lead selects cast and crew, mostly from within the group, or by bringing in new members.
-Locations, shooting schedules, etc. are prepared and the film then goes to the editor.
+A production lead (either the writer or someone they work with) selects cast and crew, mostly from within the group, or by bringing in new members.
+Locations, shooting schedules, etc. are prepared.
+After shooting the film it goes to Post-production.

 The final film is submitted by the deadline to qualify for awards.
 A panel of judges will score each film in 13 categories for each genre.
 Winners are presented an OIF crystal award at the ceremony following the screenings.